Former state senator announces run for North Dakota's lone US House seat

 A potato farmer and former North Dakota lawmaker is running for the state's only seat in the U.S. House of Representatives

-BISMARCK, N.D. -- A potato farmer and former state senator has announced his campaign for North Dakota's sole seat in the U.S. House of Representatives.
+BISMARCK, N.D. -- A potato farmer and former state senator has announced his campaign for North Dakota's sole seat in the U.S. House of Representatives, after initially eyeing a run for governor.

 “North Dakota needs a Congressman who can be effective and can work with President Trump,” Campbell said in a Facebook announcement Friday.
 “We have to be pro-oil, pro-farmer, pro-business, and pro-people.”